recc-tech/tech/checklists/weekly/mcr-video-setup.md

     - [ ] Import the Kids Connection video into the "Videos" category in vMix and close the previous week's video.
         - You can drag and drop videos directly from Windows File Explorer into vMix!
     - [ ] Import the other new assets into vMix.
+    - [ ] Create backup slides for the message notes and verses.
+See the [guide to generating backup slides](https://github.com/recc-tech/tech/wiki/Generating-Backup-Slides).
+    - [ ] Close the previous week's backup slides and import the new backup slides into the "Verses" category in vMix.
     - [ ] If you have time, clear out outdated files.
 For each outdated file, close the input in vMix and move the file to `D:\Users\Tech\Documents\vMix Assets\By Type\Archive\`.
 - Check that the events are set up properly on Church Online Platform.
     - [ ] Check that the main event and rebroadcast events have been created _and have content_.
 If not, follow the instructions for [creating events on Church Online Platform](https://github.com/recc-tech/tech/wiki/Creating-Events-on-Church-Online-Platform).
-    - [ ] Copy the sermon notes to the event (if they were on Planning Center Online).
-        > :warning: Pay attention to the "Additional Services" section at the end.
-        > - For the main event, uncheck every other service.
-        > - For the rebroadcasts, check all the other rebroadcasts on the same date but uncheck everything else.
+    - [ ] Copy the sermon notes to the event (if they were on Planning Center Online). :warning: IMPORTANT: :warning: Pay attention to the "Additional Services" section at the end.
+For the main event, uncheck every other service.
+For the rebroadcasts, check all the other rebroadcasts on the same date but uncheck everything else.
-- Check that the events are set up properly on BoxCast.
+- Check that the events are set up properly on BoxCast:
-    - [ ] Check that both the Kids Connection and the main event have been created.
+    - [ ] Check that both the Kids Connection event and the main event have been created.
 If not, follow the instructions for [creating live events on BoxCast](https://github.com/recc-tech/tech/wiki/Creating-Live-Events-on-BoxCast).
+    - [ ] Check that the YouTube and Facebook destinations are there for the main event but *not* for the Kids Connection event.
 - Set up and test triggers for Kids Connection countdown and video.
 This lets you set up in the Annex while the Kids Connection countdown and video play automatically.
     - [ ] Set up a trigger on the kids countdown loop that fades to the kids video for this week.
     - [ ] Set up a trigger on the kids video that fades to the pre-stream title loop.